 Avoid things with strong smells

 Strong smells alerts rabbits that there are people nearby.
-Make sure you don’t have any deodorant or perfume on you.
+Make sure you don’t have any deodorant or perfume on you when you go rabbit hunting.
 This will alert rabbits that have a strong sense of smell from a distance.
 Foods with a strong smell must also be avoided.
 If you have to have any foods with you when hunting, cereals or anything that does not smell will do just fine.

 Apart from the smells, make sure you don’t expose your arms or hands as rabbits will always run away the moment they notice you.